autotel/TokenBusHomogeneousNetwork/readme.md

            |                         |                         |
 -----------|-----------bus-----------|-------------------------|-------------->

+<-- "left or previous"  "right or next"-->
 ```

 TI is input with internal pullup, and the logic is direct (not inverse) meaning that it defaults to 1

+For easier commenting, in the code, modules are said to be on the left or right.
+This corresponds to the hierarchical connection of the ti/to.
+A module on the left is the one whose TOP is connected to the node's TIP in question.
+A node on the right, (also refered as the next node) is the one whose TIP is connected to the node's TOP in question.

 # development